Comfort Dreams

 - Not a replacement for waking wisdom.
 Decisions still need context, counsel, and ordinary responsibility.

 - Not a reason to hunt signs.
-A grounded reading should reduce dependence on repeated confirmation.
+A grounded reading reduces dependence on repeated confirmation.

 A grounded use check